 For example, if you’re trying to win over a new client, there’s a series of steps that you usually take.
 These steps are your Next Actions.

 By writing them down and visually organizing them, you can clearly see your process, improve it, and move from one step to another at a steady pace.

-In the same way that GTD increases productivity and improves time management; when the Next Action is applied to sales, it becomes a powerful tool which focuses you 100% on taking action.
+In the same way that GTD increases productivity and improves time management; when the Next Action is applied to sales, it becomes a powerful tool that focuses you 100% on taking action.

-The Next Action sales method involves a number of elements, namely: the diary, the strikethrough, the next action, the locked-in loop, the note and finally, the nudge.
+The Next Action sales method involves a number of elements, namely: the diary, the strikethrough, the next action, the locked-in loop, the note, and finally, the nudge.

 1. The Diary

 First, you need to record every interaction (however seemingly insignificant) you have with your prospects and customers inside your CRM.
 Keeping track of these interactions will help you personalize your approach and remember all details during your next meeting or call.

 Once you record the last interaction, add a Next Action to this contact straight away.